GURU GRANTH SAHIB

 THE LIVING GURU

-The Guru Granth Sahib is not treated as a historical text or a reference book — it is the living, breathing presence of the Guru in every Sikh home and Gurudwara.
-When a Sikh bows before the Guru Granth Sahib, they are bowing before the accumulated wisdom, love, sacrifice and divine guidance of all ten Gurus and the thirty-six saints whose words it contains.
+The Guru Granth Sahib is not a historical text or a reference book — it is the living presence of the Guru in every Sikh home and Gurdwara.
+When a Sikh bows before the Guru Granth Sahib, they bow before the accumulated wisdom, love, sacrifice and divine guidance of all ten Gurus and the thirty-six saints whose words it contains.

-For the Sikh, the Guru Granth Sahib is consulted at every major moment of life — birth, naming, marriage, death.
-Its words are the compass by which a Sikh navigates the world.
-And wherever five Sikhs are gathered with the Guru Granth Sahib present, there — according to Guru Gobind Singh Ji’s own declaration — is the Guru himself.
+Consequently, Sikhs consult the Guru Granth Sahib at every major moment of life — birth, naming, marriage and death.
+Its words serve as the compass by which a Sikh navigates the world.
+Moreover, wherever five Sikhs gather with the Guru Granth Sahib present, Guru Gobind Singh Ji’s own declaration holds: the Guru himself is there.

 TRANSLATIONS & ACCESSIBILITY

-Sikhs reject the concept of a sacred language — they believe the Guru Granth Sahib can and should be accessed in many languages.
-Unlike some other religions which hold their scripture’s original language to be uniquely sacred, Sikhism teaches that God’s word is for all humanity and should be understood by all.
+Sikhs reject the idea of a single sacred language — they believe the Guru Granth Sahib can and should reach people in many languages.
+Unlike some traditions that hold their scripture's original language to be uniquely sacred, Sikhism teaches that God's word belongs to all humanity and everyone should understand it.
+Full translations are available in English, Punjabi and Hindi, and Gurbani audio is accessible for all major banis.

 English